 If you are thinking of going bankrupt, there will probably be a lot of things that you want to ask.
-For most people the thought of bankruptcy is scary, so this page looks at the major concerns you may have about how bankruptcy would affect your life.
+This page looks at the nine most common questions people have about how bankruptcy will affect your life.

 A brief overview of bankruptcy

-- Bankruptcy writes off almost all of your debts.
+Bankruptcy writes off almost all of your debts.
 It can give you a new beginning, a clean start in life.

-- You will normally be discharged from bankruptcy after a year.
-After you are discharged there are no further restrictions on your actions, but you will find it harder and more expensive to get credit for the six years that bankruptcy shows on your credit record.
+You will be discharged from bankruptcy after a year.
+After you are discharged you will find it harder and more expensive to get credit for the six years that bankruptcy shows on your credit record.

-If you have taken advice from a good debt adviser and have been told that bankruptcy is a good option for you, then your bankruptcy is going to be approved.
+If you have taken advice from a good free sector debt adviser and have been told that bankruptcy is a good option for you, then your bankruptcy is going to be approved.

 There are some jobs which you cannot do as a bankrupt eg be an MP, be a company director.
 In some professions – solicitors, accountants, financial advisers – you may be prohibited by your professional body from practising whilst bankrupt, although it may be possible to find a similar role for which you do not technically need to have the relevant professional qualification.

 So have a discussion with your HR department in confidence as it is possible that you will not lose your job.
-If you are amember of Trade Union, talk to them as they will have come across other people in this situation and know what happens in practice.
+If you are a member of a Trade Union, they will have come across other people in this situation and know what happens in practice.

 You are allowed to be self-employed as a bankrupt, but your existing business will be closed down and you will have to start to trade again.
 If you are a decorator and you just have the tools of your trade this won’t be a problem.
 If you employ other people and have a lease on a building, this gets more complex and you should take professional advice.
 Business Debtline can advise if bankruptcy is a good option for the self-employed and people with small limited companies.

 There may be a clause in your Tenancy Agreement which allows your landlord to end it if you are made bankrupt.
 If you live in council or housing association property, it is extremely unlikely that you will lose your home.
 If you are renting privately, your landlord is highly likely to want to keep you as a tenant – after all, if you have managed to keep paying the rent so far despite your other debts!
 It is a rare landlord who would prefer to get rid of a good tenant and have to look for a new one.